robclu/leapfrog/README.md

 version of the `HashMap`, where all operations can be performed concurrently from any number of threads. **These hash map implementations are still in development**, and have limitations which other hash maps do not have.
-Specifically, only hashes of the keys are stored *currently*, therefore when there is a collision in the hash then that data will be overwritten.
-The probability of a collision depends on the hasher and the number of elements in the hash map, so the suitability of the hash maps in their current form is problem dependent. **They can only be used as a drop in replacement for rust's HashMap if is known that the hash will not produce a collision**.
+Specifically, only hashes of the keys are stored in the current implementation, therefore when there is a collision in the hash then that data will be overwritten.
+The probability of a collision depends on the hasher and the number of elements in the hash map, so the suitability of the hash maps in their current form is problem dependent. **They can only be used as a drop in replacement for Rust's HashMap if is known that the hash will not produce a collision**.
 The next version of the maps will remove this limitation.

 For such use cases, the performance for most real-world use cases is